 It is estimated that airspace modernisation could help facilitate an increase in UK GDP by £30bn (Source: PA Report) thanks to the role aviation plays in connecting businesses to markets and customers across the globe.

-Mark Swan, Head of ACOG, has been leading the discussions at the three events so far held in Glasgow, Manchester, and Edinburgh, with one more to follow in Liverpool.
+Mark Swan, Head of ACOG, has been leading the discussions at the three events so far held in Glasgow, Manchester, and Edinburgh.
 Below we’re taking a look at each of the events in more detail, looking at what businesses are saying about the major airspace upgrade taking place in the UK.

 In Glasgow we were joined by a range of voices including Gavin Newlands MP, who has long advocated for the programme in parliament, alongside business representatives from across construction, events, academia, technology, and finance.

 Perhaps most exciting for members of the Glasgow Chamber of Commerce is Scotland’s leading role in the program.
 Glasgow, Aberdeen and Edinburgh airports are part of the Scottish Terminal Manoeuvring Area (TMA) and are on track to be the first group of airports to implement airspace changes over the next few years.
 Scotland’s success is set to be an example for the rest of the UK to follow.